WhatsApp

 Color coding:

-Green: On target, healthy, no ac on needed
+• Green: On target, healthy, no action needed

 Icons and symbols: